tsugiproject/tsugi/README.md

 But sometimes, folks want to "hold back" from upgrading for a while.
 Perhaps they have an old version of PHP and can't run the latest.
 It is risky to hold back too long.
 But to help those running Tsugi that want to hold back, a series of versions / tags are maintained as "safe plateaus".
-These tags are often snapped right before a signifacant upgrade or data model change and announced on the dev list.
+These tags are often snapped right before a significant upgrade or data model change and announced on the dev list.

 These versions originally were the classic geek-style '0.7.0' releases but as of